 You can also incorporate your company online via Companies Online Registration Environment (CORE).
 You are then given a CRO number which you need to register for tax.

-13. You need to register your limited company for Corporation Tax (CT).
+13. You need to register your Limited Company for Corporation Tax (CT).

 To register for CT, you need to have the CRO number.
 You need to pay CT if you’re an Irish company or a company that is incorporated in Ireland.
 To qualify for 12.5% CT, you need to prove that you’re actively trading and centrally managed in Ireland (check step 1).
 Even if you don’t qualify for 12.5% CT, you still need to register with Revenue for tax and you are subject to CT at 25%.

 You can register for CT via a tax agent, such as Accountant Online.
 Revenue states that ‘an agent can advise you and submit returns on your behalf.
 An agent will also have access to your Revenue Online Services (ROS) account.’
 You need to tell Revenue if you are using a tax agent and you need to sign an Agent link notification.
 Your agent will send the Agent link notification to your Revenue office and this form allows Revenue to link your tax record to your agent.
 By doing this, you are allowing your agent act on your behalf.
 The Agent link notification includes your Tax Reference Number and your tax agents’ Tax Advisor Identification Number (TAIN).
-Your tax agent can fill this in for you.
+Your tax agent fills this in for you.
 You get your Tax Reference Number when you register for tax.

 If you don’t plan on using a tax agent, you need to fill out a Form TR2 for Irish resident companies or a Form TR2 (FT) for foreign companies.
-Once you have registered your company, you must file all payments and returns (annual return, CT return, director returns etc) online through The Revenue Online Service (ROS).
+Once you have registered your company, you must file all payments and returns (annual return, CT return, director returns etc) online through the Revenue Online Service (ROS).

 14. You need to register your company for Value Added Tax (VAT); if applicable.